vikram-raj/golang-health-check/README.md

-# golang-health-check
+# Golang Health Check
-Booster demonstrating health checks and recovery
+A Booster demonstrating health checks and recovery in Kubernetes/Openshift.